jimlar/valtechdroid/README.md

 * Save status message
 * Valtech icon
 * Remove the delete all option
+* Remove the org . role
+* Prevent added contacts from being synced to other places

  ### Stuff ToDo
-* Remove the org . role
+* Handle passwords that start to fail in existing account setup
+* Edit password credentials
 * Find a way to do tests in Android that is not pure pain
-* Prevent added contacts from being synced to other places
 * Save geolocation
 * Scale the contact image better
-* Handle passwords that start to fail in existing account setup
-* Edit password credentials
 * Only update modified fields
-* "Auth falid"